ποΈ System Architecture

 - π JWT authentication mechanism

-- π‘οΈ AES encryption for sensitive data
+- π‘οΈ AES-256-CBC encryption for sensitive data

 - π Sandbox environment isolation